The Psychological Effects of Active-Shooter School Drills on Students

 But for kids who are old enough to know what’s really involved, true anxiety may be unavoidable.
 However, educators overwhelmingly agree that, in spite of this fact, it’s crucial for students and teachers to be prepared with as many safety/escape strategies as possible.
 This distressing situation has caused many parents to pull their students out of traditional schools so their children can learn at home, either via homeschooling or through virtual public schools.

 For parents whose kids are facing these school safety drills, experts agree that the best thing they can do is talk to their children and try to calm their fears.
 Two popular recommendations include putting things in perspective to help kids understand the threat realistically and comparing the drills to other types of safety protocols that people use every day, such as airport security checks.
+Still, for some students who may already be worried about school safety, these increasing shooter drills may be adding to their anxiety.
+If your student is adversely affected by school shooter drills, or is particularly worried about the safety conditions at school, consider online learning as an alternative.
+Students in virtual schools learn from the safety of home while still attending a public school.

 As a parent, how do you feel about schools implementing these active shooter safety drills?
 Should they only be used for older kids, or should they become standard in every classroom in the country?
 Do you feel that these drills are helping or hurting the nation’s children?